openaps/docs/docs/docs/Build Your Rig/pi-install.md

 !["install piBakery"](../Images/build-your-rig/pi-step3.png)

-Note:  Raspbian requires a Country Code (such as US, UK, DE, etc) - otherwise wifi will remain disabled on the Pi.
-This is different than the Edison/Jubilinux setups so be aware!
-The default country code is GB, because that is where the PiBakery author is from.
-Most users will need to change this.
-Wondering what the codes are?
-You can look up your two letter code [here](https://www.iso.org/obp/ui/#search/code/).

-Enter in your network name, password, and country code.
+Enter in your network name and password.
 Capital and lowercase matter.
 You can leave the type as WPA/WPA2 unless you specifically know your network uses a different connection type.

 You can add as many special "recipe ingredients" as you'd like.
 Advanced users may find ingredients they are specifically interested in.
 Shown below is a relatively simple setup that will have good utility (one wifi network and setting the OTG port to serial to make future offline-connections easier).